jthomperoo/custom-pod-autoscaler-experiments/dissertation.md

 server.

-The webhook driven autoscaling works by allowing users to deploy a web server to respond to webhooks, and configuring the autoscaler to send HTTPS requests to this web server to determine how to scale.
+The webhook driven autoscaling works by allowing users to deploy a web server to respond to webhooks and configuring the autoscaler to send HTTPS requests to this web server to determine how to scale.
 The web server responds with a standard response on how to scale the resource [@agones_autoscaler_specification].